Controlled Personalization in Legacy Media Online Services: A Case Study in News Recommendation: Impact Analysis

 \subsection{Engagement Effects}

-\paragraph{Click Behavior} Table~\ref{tab:click-behavior-statistics} shows the results for the click-through-rate (CTR), i.e., for the most common metric in the literature.
+\paragraph{Click Behavior} Table~\ref{tab:click-behavior-statistics} shows the results for the \textbf{click-through-rate} (\textbf{CTR}), i.e., for the most common metric in the literature.
 We find that the CTR has markedly increased by over 14\,\% when the personalized ranking strategy was applied.
-At the same time, the Canceled Click Rate (CCR) remained constant.
-Combining these two numbers indicates that the personalized article ranking not only led to more interest by users\footnote{We recall that a click on an article can only be interpreted as a sign of interest, but not as an indicator of the quality of the recommendation.} in the articles they have been presented, but also that the rate of articles which turned out to be irrelevant after the click did not increase.
+A Chi-squared test of independence showed a significant association between experimental group and click behavior ($p < 0.01$, $95\,\% \,$CI for the difference in proportions$\,\left[-0.078,\; -0.075\right]$), although the effect size was small (Cramér's V $<0.08$).
+Meanwhile, the \textbf{canceled click rate} (\textbf{CCR}) remained constant.
+Combining these two observations indicates that the personalized article ranking not only led to more interest by users\footnote{We recall that a click on an article can only be interpreted as a sign of interest, but not as an indicator of the quality of the recommendation.} in the articles they have been presented, but also that the rate of articles that turned out to be irrelevant after the click did not increase.
 Let us note here that a clickbait strategy, where headlines and teasers are crafted to attract clicks, will often also lead to higher CTR values.
 However, with such a strategy, one might also expect higher cancel rates, when readers discover after clicking that the article was in fact not relevant or informative.

-To obtain a deeper understanding of the effects of the personalization strategy on the CTR, we computed daily CTR statistics, compared the means, and plotted a probability density function (PDFs) as shown in Figure~\ref{fig:pdf_ctr}.
-The mean value of the daily CTRs increased from 0.525 ($SD=0.040$) to 0.601 ($SD=0.031$).
-A Welch's $t$-test revealed a significant difference in daily CTR between the control and personalization group ($p<0.001$), with a large effect size (Cohen's $d$ $>2$).
-The positive effects of personalization on the CTR can also be clearly seen in Figure~\ref{fig:pdf_ctr}.
+To obtain a deeper understanding of the effects of the personalization strategy on the CTR, we computed daily CTR statistics, compared the means, and plotted a \textbf{probability density function} (\textbf{PDFs}) as shown in Figure~\ref{fig:pdf_ctr}.
+The mean value of the daily CTRs increased from 0.525 ($SD=0.040$) to 0.601 ($SD=0.031$), representing a relative growth of $14.48\,\%$.
+A Welch's $t$-test revealed a statistically significant difference in daily CTR between the control and personalization group ($p<0.001$, two-sided $95\,\% \,\text{CI for the difference in population means}\,[0.058,\;0.094]$), with a large effect size (Cohen's $d$ $>2$), indicating relevant practical implications.